BLSQ/openhexa-toolbox/openhexa/toolbox/era5/README.md

 )
 ```

-The module also contains helper functions to use bounds from a geoparquet file as an area of interest.
+The module also contains helper functions to use bounds from a geoparquet file as an area of
+interest.
+Source bounds are buffered and rounded by default to make sure the required data is
+downloaded.

 ```python
 bounds = bounds_from_file(fp=Path("data/districts.parquet"), buffer=0.5)